-8.5 Permission is sought for the use of the property as a Sui Generis HMO for 8 persons.
-The property is currently considered to have a lawful use as a self-contained dwelling (Class C3), however, an extant permission for dual C3/C4 use has already established the acceptability of a HMO in the area and presents a fallback position which should be given significant weight in the consideration.

-- 8.6 Policy PCS20 of the Portsmouth Plan states that applications for change of use to a HMO will only be permitted where the community is not already imbalanced by a concentration of such uses, or where the development would not create an imbalance.
+- 8.5 Permission is sought for the use of the property as a Sui Generis HMO for 7 persons.
+The property is currently considered to have a lawful use as a self-contained dwelling (Class C3), however, an extant permission for flexible C3/C4 use has already established the acceptability of a HMO in the area and presents a fallback position which should be given significant weight in the consideration. - 8.6 Policy PCS20 of the Portsmouth Plan states that applications for change of use to a HMO will only be permitted where the community is not already imbalanced by a concentration of such uses, or where the development would not create an imbalance.
 The adopted Houses in Multiple Occupation SPD (as amended October 2019), sets out how Policy PCS20 will be implemented and details how the City Council will apply this policy to all planning applications for HMO uses.
 The SPD states that a community will be considered to be imbalanced where more than 10% of residential properties within the area surrounding the application site (within a 50m radius) are already in HMO use. - 8.7 It should be noted that HMO use has already been granted at this property and therefore there would be no further increase in the numbers of HMOs should this application be granted.
-Therefore, it would not be sustainable at appeal, or reasonable in a costs defence, to refuse this application under Policy PCS20 (Mixed and Balanced Communities). - 8.8 Based on information held by the City Council, of the 74 properties within a 50 metre radius of the application site, one property has been identified as an HMO in lawful use (at no.34 Shadwell Road).
-Therefore, the existing number of HMOs equates to 1.35% of the properties within the search area.
-The addition of the application property would result in 2.70% of properties being an HMO within the 50m radius, which, regardless of the fallback falls below the 10% threshold limit above which an area is considered to be imbalanced.
+Therefore, it would not be sustainable at appeal, or reasonable in a costs defence, to refuse this application under Policy PCS20 (Mixed and Balanced Communities).

+8.8 For reference, the HMO use of 172 Chichester Road results in 3 HMO uses out of a total of 64 residential properties.
+This produces a HMO percentage of 4.68% which, regardless of the fallback position, falls well below the 10% threshold allowed by PCS20.

-8.9 A further policy strand introduced in July 2018, amended in October 2019, seeks to ensure that the amenity and standard of living environment of neighbours and local occupiers is protected.
+- 8.9 A further policy strand introduced in July 2018, amended in October 2019, seeks to ensure that the amenity and standard of living environment of neighbours and local occupiers is protected.
 This is explained within Appendix 6 of the HMO SPD, which references the specific proximity of HMOs to adjacent dwellings and how these circumstances may give rise to a particular risk of harm to amenity and disturbance.
 These are where: the granting of the application would result in three of more HMOs adjacent to each other, or where the granting of the application would result in any residential property being 'sandwiched' between two HMOs.
-There is no conflict caused by this proposal with this guidance.

-8.10 Having regard to the above, the proposal would comply with the aims and objectives of Policies PCS19 and PCS20 of the Portsmouth Plan (2012).
+There is no conflict caused by this proposal with this guidance. - 8.10 Having regard to the above, the proposal would comply with the aims and objectives of Policies PCS19 and PCS20 of the Portsmouth Plan (2012).